-- 1. For emergencies and urgent medical needs, Call CSIR-CGCRI Security Office immediately. - Contact in-charge of the research or the contact person from the "Door Post" and report the incident. - 3.
-You may also send an email to vamsiballa@cgcri.res.in or sbodhak@cgcri.res.in or contact Dr. Subhadip Bodhak, Mobile: 8910902562 for further clarifications or suggestions.
+- 1. For emergencies and urgent medical needs, Call CSIR-CGCRI Security Office immediately. - 2.
+Contact in-charge of the research or the contact person from the "Door Post" and report the incident. - You may also send an email to vamsiballa@CSIR-CGCRI.res.in or sbodhak@CSIR-CGCRI.res.in or contact Dr. Subhadip Bodhak, Mobile: 8910902562 for further clarification or suggestions.